codesplinta/URISanity/README.md

 ### `URISanity.extractParamValueFromUri(uri: String, queryParamName: String): String`
 >The `.extractParamValueFromUri(uri: String, queryParamName: String)` method is used to extract the value of a query parameter from a given URI.
 Both arguments are not optional.

-### `URISanity.checkParamsOverWhiteList(uri: String, paramNamesWhiteList: Array [, querySearch: String | Object]): Boolean`
+### `URISanity.checkParamsOverWhiteList(uri: String, paramNamesWhiteList: Array [, querySearch: String]): Boolean`
 >The `.checkParamsOverWhiteList(uri: String, queryParamNames: Array [, querySearch: String | Object])` method is used to check whether the params (query OR body) associated with a given URI is correct, allowed and valid for it's use case.
+Only the third argument for this method is optional.

 ### `URISanity.isSameOrigin(uri: String): Boolean`
->The `.isSameOrigin(uri: String)` method is used to check if the URI being inspected has the sam origin (protocol + host) as the environment (Browser or NodeJS)
+>The `.isSameOrigin(uri: String)` method is used to check if the URI being inspected has the sam origin (protocol + host) as the environment (Browser or NodeJS).
+The only argument for this method is not optional.

 ## License